-- to equip post-graduates with key problem-solving, practical and IT skills in preparation for their careers in a variety of work environments; - to create a pedagogic environment where a broad range of pharmaceutical analysts can enthusiastically pursue their subject in an atmosphere in which teamwork, exchange of ideas and debate are encouraged; - to provide courses relevant to the needs of the pharmaceutical industry that will enhance the employability of students after graduation - to equip students with problem-solving, practical, IT and key (transferable) skills derived from the collection, analysis, interpretation and representation of data and information in preparation for their careers in a variety of work environments: - to give students the independent learning ability required for continuing professional development; - to offer flexible programmes of study to suit the needs of students in employment and their employers. - to enable all students to study both separation science and atomic and molecular spectroscopy at an advanced level; - to give students a specialised knowledge of the techniques and applications relating specifically to pharmaceutical Analysis. - to provide the skills required for self-management and autonomy in the planning, organisation and conduct of an independent research project; - to provide students with opportunities to develop their written and oral communication skills; - to enable students to identify, locate and critically appraise secondary and primary sources during a research project; - to offer students the opportunity to express originality and creativity in the quest for new knowledge, the application of current knowledge to new situations or the analysis of knowledge from a novel standpoint. - to give students a critical awareness of and engagement with current research methods and techniques. - Give students on the 2 year version an opportunity to develop further skills, preparing them for higher levels of employment
+- to equip post-graduates with key problem-solving, practical and IT skills in preparation for their careers in a variety of work environments; - to create a pedagogic environment where a broad range of analytical scientists can enthusiastically pursue their subject in an atmosphere in which teamwork, exchange of ideas and debate are encouraged; - to provide industrially relevant courses that will enhance the employability of students after graduation - to equip students with problem-solving, practical, IT and key (transferable) skills derived from the collection, analysis, interpretation and representation of data and information in preparation for their careers in a variety of work environments; - to give students the independent learning ability required for continuing professional development; - to offer flexible programmes of study to suit the needs of students in employment and their employers. - to enable students to study both separation science and atomic and molecular spectroscopy at an advanced level; - to give students a specialised knowledge of the techniques and applications relating to analytical chemistry. - to provide the skills required for self-management and autonomy in the planning, organisation and conduct of an independent research project; - to provide students with opportunities to develop their written and oral communication skills; - to enable students to identify, locate and critically appraise secondary and primary sources during a research project; - to offer students the opportunity to express originality and creativity in the quest for new knowledge, the application of current knowledge to new situations or the analysis of knowledge from a novel standpoint. - to give students a critical awareness of and engagement with current research methods and techniques.